LibreSolar/md-manual-template/README.md

 This is a template that uses [Pandoc](https://pandoc.org/) to auto-generate PDF and HTML manuals based on markdown content.

-It can be easily integrated into existing repositories and deployed via [gh-pages](https://pages.github.com).
+It can be easily integrated into existing repositories and deployed via [gh-pages](https://pages.github.com) (see below).

-Please install the most recent Pandoc package to get best results.
+Please install the most recent Pandoc package to get best results on your local computer.

 ## PDF generation